NoahDay/CICE/README.md

 Williams, T.D. et al. (2013) ‘Wave–ice interactions in the marginal ice zone.
 Part 2: Numerical implementation and sensitivity studies along 1D transects of the ocean surface’, Ocean Modelling, 71, pp. 92–101. doi:10.1016/j.ocemod.2013.05.011.

 ## ❓FAQ
+- What is the domain of the module?

+    The WIM is currently limited to only the Southern Hemisphere as there are more complexities with land around the Arctic.

-- What dimension is the WIM model?
+- What dimension are the wave spectra?

     Currently, the WIM is limited to 1D (along longitudinal lines).
-There is some infrastructure for moving to a 2D wave propagation scheme, although Alberto Alberello and Luke Bennetts ran into problems regarding the transfer of wave energy between blocks in CICE.
+There is some infrastructure for moving to a 2D wave propagation scheme, although Alberto Alberello and Luke Bennetts ran into problems with the transfer of wave energy between blocks in CICE.

 - What is the wave spectrum made up of?